 This note is more for your instructor than for you, but reading this chapter in one sitting or covering the material in one class period would be a mistake.
 First, style is a broad concept that concerns everything you are writing this semester.
 Second, this chapter requires the mastery of skills, not just knowledge.
-If you do the exercises, you will rewrite sentences, and sometimes paragraphs, so plan for extra time if necessary.
+The exercises ask you to rewrite sentences, and sometimes paragraphs, so budget your time accordingly.

-This chapter will focus on two principles of style, clarity and vivacity, with several strategies to achieve each.
-One way to divide the material is to teach clarity early in the semester, or during lessons about writing for an academic audience, and to teach vivacity later in the semester, or during lessons about writing for a general audience.
+This chapter will focus on two principles of style, clarity and vivacity, and several strategies to achieve each.
+One way to divide the material is to teach clarity early in the semester or during lessons about writing for an academic audience and to teach vivacity later in the semester or during lessons about writing for a general audience.